opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 meta_description: Learn about OpenSearch's new Model Context Protocol (MCP) support, enabling AI agents to safely and efficiently interact with your search data through standardized tool interfaces.
 ---

-[The Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is a standardized communication framework that solves the integration complexity between AI agents and external tools.
-Without MCP, you may face significant technical overhead, because each tool integration requires implementing custom code for specific API endpoints, parameter schemas, response formats, and error handling patterns.
+[Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is a standardized communication framework that reduces the integration complexity between AI agents and external tools.
+Without MCP, you may face significant technical overhead because each tool integration requires implementing custom code for specific API endpoints, parameter schemas, response formats, and error handling patterns.
 This fragmentation creates maintenance challenges and slows development velocity.
 MCP addresses these issues by providing a unified protocol layer with consistent interfaces for tool discovery, parameter validation, response formatting, and error handling.
 The protocol establishes a contract between AI applications and tool providers' servers, enabling seamless interoperability through standardized JSON payloads and well-defined behavioral expectations.
-This standardization means that you can integrate new tools with minimal code changes, because the agent only needs to communicate with the consistent MCP interface rather than adapting to each tool's proprietary API structure.
+This standardization means that you can integrate new tools with minimal code changes because the agent only needs to communicate with the consistent MCP interface rather than adapting to each tool's proprietary API structure.

-Here’s a side-by-side look at the two approaches.
+Here's a side-by-side look at the two approaches.
 On the left, the agent connects directly to each tool, requiring custom integration for every connection.
-On the right, a large language model (LLM) uses Model Context Protocol to connect with the tools exposed.
+On the right, a large language model (LLM) uses MCP to connect with the exposed tools.
 MCP serves as an intermediary layer, simplifying communication and creating a cleaner, more scalable architecture.

 ![MCP Architecture Comparison](/assets/media/blog-images/2025-05-05-Introducing-MCP-in-OpenSearch/MCP-Before-After.png){: .img-fluid}

-## Section 1: OpenSearch MCP Server
+## Section 1: OpenSearch MCP server

 OpenSearch provides two ways to run an MCP server: a [built-in option](#section-11-built-in-mcp-server) starting in version 3.0, and a [standalone option](#section-12-standalone-opensearch-mcp-server) for earlier versions or external deployments.

 ### Section 1.1: Built-in MCP server

-OpenSearch 3.0 ships an experimental MCP Server as part of the ML Commons plugin.
+OpenSearch 3.0 ships an experimental MCP server as part of the ML Commons plugin.
 The server publishes a core set of tools as first‑class MCP endpoints over a streaming Server-Sent Events (SSE) interface (`/_plugins/_ml/mcp/sse`).
-An LLM agent ---for example, LangChain's ReAct agent---can simply connect and discover the tools the server offers, and then invoke the tools using JSON arguments.
-No custom adapter code or extra REST endpoints required.
+An LLM agent---for example, LangChain's ReAct agent---can simply connect to the server, discover the tools it offers, and then invoke the tools using JSON arguments.
+No custom adapter code or extra REST endpoints are required.

-The OpenSearch MCP Server solves the last-mile problem of giving agents safe, real-time access to your search data.
+The OpenSearch MCP server solves the last-mile problem of giving agents safe, real-time access to your search data.
 In practice, this means that every index in the cluster, whether your product catalog, logs, or vector store, can be queried, summarized, or cross-referenced by your preferred agent framework using the MCP server, as shown in the following illustration.

 ![MCP Server Architecture](/assets/media/blog-images/2025-05-05-Introducing-MCP-in-OpenSearch/mcp-server-architecture.png){: .img-fluid}

-For comprehensive API documentation and implementation details, visit the [MCP Server APIs documentation](https://docs.opensearch.org/docs/latest/ml-commons-plugin/api/mcp-server-apis/index/).
+For comprehensive API documentation and implementation details, visit the [MCP server APIs documentation](https://docs.opensearch.org/docs/latest/ml-commons-plugin/api/mcp-server-apis/index/).

 Key benefits of using the built-in server include: